Nail technician

 What it's like

-Do basic treatments, such as manicures and pedicures
+doing basic treatments, such as manicures and pedicures

-Clean and file nails
+cleaning and filing nails

-Paint designs onto nails with an airbrush (by hand or using a stencil)
+painting designs onto nails with an airbrush (by hand or using a stencil)

 Explore more information about this job